-The Marketing program offers flexible, topical and relevant course offerings to prepare students for careers as marketing managers, sales professionals, advertising and social media strategists, and data/research analysts.
+The Marketing program offers flexible, topical and relevant course offerings to prepare students for careers as marketing managers, market research professionals, and sales professionals.
 The program is designed to draw upon academic synergy with foundational business courses as well as psychology, sociology, technology and communication.